QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/numerical_linear_algebra.rst

 *NOTE*: You may wish to review multiple-dispatch and generic programming in  :doc:`introduction to types <../getting_starting_julia/introduction_to_types>`, and consider further study on :doc:`generic programming <../more_julia/generic_programming>`.

+The theme of this lecture, and numerical linear algebra in general, comes down to three principles:

+#. **identify structure** (e.g. `symmetric, sparse, diagonal,etc. <https://docs.julialang.org/en/v1/stdlib/LinearAlgebra/index.html#Special-matrices-1>`_) of matrices in order to use **specialized algorithms**
+#. **do not lose structure** by applying the wrong linear algebra operations at the wrong times (e.g. sparse matrix becoming dense)
+#. understand the **computational complexity** of each algorithm, given the structure

 Setup
 ------------------